feelgd777/nlp_tweets/README.md

 # Business Understanding

-ocial media can be used to gather insight in customer' satisfaction and it's fluctuation in different locations or periods of time.
+Social media can be used to gather insight in customer' satisfaction and it's fluctuation in different locations or periods of time.
 Collected data can be used to analyze the fedback and imporove servives and products.

 Tweeter is a powerful source of information.
 Once extracted and processed data from tweeter can offer valuable insight for businesses regarding their performance.